-All CTA buses are equipped with bike racks, located on the front of the bus.
-Most regular, two-wheeled bikes fit into the racks.
+All CTA buses are equipped with bike racks, located on the front of the bus, with most regular, two-wheeled bikes fitting into the racks.

-Here are step-by-step instructions on how to properly get your bike on a CTA bus.
+How to Bike & Ride: On the Bus is CTA’s step-by-step guide, which contains videos and written instructions on how to properly get your bike on a CTA bus.

 - Each bus can carry only two bikes; racks are available on a first-come, first-serve basis.

 - You must be able to lift your bike by yourself; the driver cannot help you with your bike.

 - Load/unload from the side of the bus nearest the curb.